-- 6 Understanding the Risks Caused by Climate Change - 8 The Bigger Picture: Where We Are Today - 10 Notable Accomplishments - 13 EDENS Impact - 14 Looking Forward - 16 Mosaic Recycling, Green From the Ground Up - 19 South Bay's New Era of Energy Efficiency - 20 Finding A New Home for Mother Nature - 23 Harnessing the Power of Technology for Sustainability - 25 Uptown Park's Streets Were Made For Walking - 27 Preserving the Environment Through Smart Infill Development - 28 Setting the Foundation For a Sustainable Tomorrow - 30 Together We Can Improve Our Planet's Health

-GLOBAL WARMING glob•al warm•ing /'glōbəl 'wôrmiNG/ Noun a gradual increase in the overall temperature of the earth's atmosphere generally attributed to the greenhouse effect caused by increased levels of carbon dioxide, chlorofluorocarbons and other pollutants.
+- 6 Understanding the Risks Caused by Climate Change - 8 The Bigger Picture: Where We Are Today - 10 Notable Accomplishments - 13 EDENS Impact - 14 Looking Forward - 16 Green From the Ground Up - 18 South Bay: A New Era of Energy Efficiency - 20 Harnessing the Power of Technology for Sustainability - 22 Uptown Park: These Streets Were Made for Walking - 24 Cabin John Village: Setting the Foundation for a Sustainable Tomorrow - 26 Atherton: Preserving the Environment Through Smart Infill Development - 28 Together We Can Improve Our Planet's Health understanding the risks caused by climate change GLOBAL WARMING A gradual increase in the overall temperature of the earth's atmosphere generally attributed to the greenhouse effect caused by increased levels of carbon dioxide, chlorofluorocarbons and other pollutants.
 Global warming is a major cause of climate change.
 CLIMATE CHANGE Climate change is a long term change in the average weather patterns that have defined Earth's local, regional and global climates.
 These changes have a broad range of observed effects that are synonymous with the term.
-A changing climate has a range of potential ecological, physical and health impacts, including extreme weather events, sea-level rise, altered crop growth and disrupted water systems.
-UNDERSTANDING THE RISKS CAUSED BY CLIMATE CHANGE From rising sea levels to extreme weather and natural disasters, climate change permeates every aspect of our lives.
+A changing climate has a range of potential ecological, physical and health impacts, including extreme weather events, sea-level rise, altered crop growth and disrupted water systems. - NASA Climate change permeates every aspect of our lives.
 Increased greenhouse gas emissions from the industrial and post-industrial eras have led to rising global temperatures with negative impacts ranging from rising sea levels to extreme weather conditions and natural disasters.
-Climate change is already influencing real estate, with 35% of REITs' properties exposed to climate hazards, 17% of which are exposed to inland flood risk, 6% to sea level rise and coastal floods and 12% to hurricanes or typhoons.
+Climate change is already influencing real estate, with 35% of REITs' properties exposed to climate hazards.
+17% of which are exposed to inland flood risk, 6% to sea level rise and coastal floods and 12% to hurricanes or typhoons.
 EDENS understands the destructiveness of climate change, which presents two categories of risk: physical - most acute, most immediate and easiest to quantify - and transitional.
 Physical risks include catastrophic events like hurricanes, wildfires and changes in weather patterns, whereas transitional risks involve the possibility of resource changes (e.g water scarcity) and regulations to address climate change (e.g tougher building standards, emissions caps).
-Through differentiating these two types of risks, we blended industry-recognized qualitative and quantitative assessments of major threats to evaluate risks across our portfolio using five key common risk factors: sea level rise, storm surge, heat stress, extreme rainfall and water stress.
-We've discovered that three of the most endangered U.S. markets - Boston, Fort Lauderdale, Miami - are in our portfolio.
-Since establishing the Sustainability Taskforce in 2008, EDENS' actions have addressed the risks caused by climate change through our sustainability efforts.
-To reduce our carbon footprint, we purchase renewable credits to offset common area electricity use for the entire portfolio and invest in projects to reduce our carbon footprint like solar power, LED lighting and car charging stations.
-Our placemaking and design approach are also centered around sustainability to lower our carbon footprint; we install white TPO roofs to reduce heat island effects and mitigate the effects of storm water through use of green roofs, pervious paving, bioretention facilities and elevation changes.
-Increasing density of our existing centers avoids greenhouse gas emissions by not building on green field sites, relying on existing infrastructure, encouraging public transit and creating walkable neighborhoods.
-No matter what programs we implement and goals we achieve, we know we can always do more. - NASA
+Through differentiating these two types of risks, we blended industry-recognized qualitative and quantitative assessments of major threats to evaluate risks across our portfolio using five key common risk factors: sea level rise, storm surge,